bipio-server/bipio/README.md

 ### Pods

 Pods are the standalone service containers bip.io uses to encapsulate and standardize the world's API's.
-The [list of supported services](https://github.com/bipio-server/bipio/wiki/Pod-List) is growing fast, and open source.
+[Supported Services](https://github.com/bipio-server/bipio/wiki/Pod-List) are growing fast, and open source.

-The server ships with a few handy '[Pods](https://github.com/bipio-server/bipio/wiki/Pods)' which you can use right away - Email, Text/HTML/Markdown Templating, Flow Control, Syndication, Web Hooks and Time.
+This server ships with a few handy '[Pods](https://github.com/bipio-server/bipio/wiki/Pods)' which you can use right away - Email, Text/HTML/Markdown Templating, Flow Control, Syndication, Web Hooks and Time.

-Supported Pods can be found in the [master repository](https://github.com/bipio-server).
+Extra Pods can be found in the [master repository](https://github.com/bipio-server).

 To install a pod :